Chem-Star/rinchem-api-integration/README.md

 If the authentication tokens are still valid and the json content body is valid, a response will be returned along the likes of this:
 ```
 {
     "status":"Success",
     "message":"Your request has been imported successfully",
+    "asn_order_num" : unique_asn_id
     your_object_type : your_object_sent
 }
 ```
-This includes the status, a message, and the content that was originally sent to the api.
+This includes the status, a message, the content that was originally sent to the api, and the **asn_order_num**.
+The asn_order_num may be used to reference the proper ASN during PATCH (UPDATE, and DELETE) calls to the system.

 **Congrats!
 You have successfully made an API call to the Rinchem Salesforce server.**